StreetArts Banner Program

 Community designed banners

-Each year, 30 community designs and 15 duplicates are selected to be painted as part of the StreetArts Banners program.
-The call for designs typically occurs in September, and the chosen designs are painted early in the new year.
-The 15 duplicate banners are painted by volunteers.
-The banners are showcased in the Civic Centre Galleria in January before being installed on Port Moody streets.
-Duplicate banners are displayed in Pioneer Memorial Park.
-Once removed, designers are given the option to take their banner home.
+Each year, 30 original community designs and 15 duplicates are selected for the StreetArts Banners program.
+These banners are painted during the Banner Painting on January 17–18, 2026, held in the Port Moody City Hall Galleria at 100 Newport Drive.
+After painting, the banners are showcased in the Civic Centre Galleria before being installed on Port Moody streets, with duplicates displayed in Pioneer Memorial Park.
+Once removed, designers may take their banner home.

 Student designed banners